silam741852963/Multimodal-RAG/note.md

 # Search result

-Image group by product name
+Image group by product name, include a reviews carousel

 Click to enlarge the picture